Truman Presidential Library reopens after $29 million transformation

-INDEPENDENCE, MO (KCTV) -- Tickets for the transformed Harry S. Truman Presidential Library and Museum go on sale Monday.
+INDEPENDENCE, Missouri (KCTV, KSMO) -- Tickets for the transformed Harry S. Truman Presidential Library and Museum go on sale Monday.

 It reopens Friday after being closed for nearly two years.
 The library has undergone a $29 million renovation.
 This is the library’s first major renovation in more than 20 years and the largest since the museum opened its doors in 1957.